-The Derby and The Oaks are two of Britain’s most iconic races.
+The Derby and The Oaks are two of Britain’s oldest and most popular races.
 They take place at Epsom racecourse, which also just so happens to be one of the most iconic racecourses in Britain.
 In fact, The Derby is the richest race in the UK, signalling just how important it is to British horseracing.

 The two races are featured over two days of top class racing at Epsom.
-They pull in huge crowds across both days and with it the racecourse is able to function finically pretty much all year round.
+They pull in huge crowds across both days (reduced to a single day’s racing in 2020) and with it the racecourse is able to function financially pretty much all year round.

 Epsom Derby Festival Betting Tips for 2020

-The first weekend in June means Derby Day at Epsom, arguably Britain’s most prestigious flat race.
-The two-day meeting hosts two Classics, The Derby and The Oaks, and a further Group 1 contest, the Coronation Cup.
+The first weekend in July in 2020 means Derby Day at Epsom, arguably Britain’s most prestigious flat race.
+This one-day meeting hosts two Classics, The Derby and The Oaks.

 The Epsom Downs Course